RabadanLab/TOBI/readme.txt

 Step0.
 Run: varCall_filtering/maf_to_tobi_som_var_list.sh {path_to_maf} {output_true_somatic}
-	to generate list of  true somatic varints {output_true_somatic} and list of case names {output_true_somatic} (aka list_file) Step1.
-Update tobi_config file for your problem.
+	to generate list of  true somatic varints {output_true_somatic} and list of case names patient.{output_true_somatic} (aka list_file)

+Step1.
+Update tobi_config file for your samples

-Bam files are assumed to be in separate folders with the main folder named after the case and embedded in another folder, like:
+VCF files are assumed to be in same folder with different sample names at beginning of file followed by a common suffix

-	TCGA-00-0000/*/*.bam
+	e.g. path/to/vcf/files/TCGA-XX-XXXX-*suffix
+	each TCGA-XX-XXXX represents one patient and one line in "list_file"

 Step 2.
-Update the list_file.txt file to contain the case names.

-Step 3.
-Check the batch run file to contain the right information.
+Check the batch run file

-Step 4.
-Run one sample to check things are in the right place.
-Start with B flag.
-Run the batch file.
-Check the vcf file, and if needed, the log file.
-Continue with A, and F separately.
+	varCall_filtering/batch_multi_array.LGG_TCGA.sh_suffix

 Step 5.
-Run all samples.
+Run all samples using -AF flags:
+	varCall_filtering/batch_multi_array.LGG_TCGA.sh_suffix --config /path/to/config_file
+	--steps AF --bam all -s 0 -e 0 --cluster hpc --filter on --
+	# --bam -s -e flags are not used for VCF analysis

 Step 6.
 Check the final file sizes, before and after filtering, using the script below: